-For those already familiar with meditation and looking to deepen their practice, we offer multi-day retreats as well as self retreats for those who are ready to take their practice to the next level.
+We offer multi-day retreats for those already familiar with meditation or looking to deepen their practice.
+In addition, self retreats are available for those ready to take their practice to the next level.

-Vegetarian (lacto-ovo) breakfast and lunch will be provided.
-People are expected to observe the monastic rule of not eating solid food after noon, so evening meals are not served.
-However, persons with medical needs can bring their own snacks as a supplement.
-No cooking is allowed but a microwave is available to heat food if required.
+Vegetarian (lacto-ovo) breakfast and lunch are provided.
+Retreatants are expected to observe the monastic rule of not eating solid food after noon, so evening meals are not served.
+However, those with medical needs can bring their own snacks as a supplement.
+No cooking is allowed but a microwave is available to heat food if necessary.
 People should inform us of this need when registering for a retreat.

 Meditation mats, cushions and chairs are all available as needed.

 Things to bring with you for a retreat: